NikodemMazur/TabularReporting/README.md

 ```

 ### More practical example (TestStand)
-You can make `reports` from any type.
-For that, you just need to define `queries` which will extract information.
+You can create `reports` from any type as long as you have some `queries` which tell the `reporter` how to process that type.
 #### 1. Decorate **PropertyObject**
+Adapt the elementary TestStand type to .Net world.
 ```csharp
 public class EnumerablePropertyObject : PropertyObject, IEnumerable<EnumerablePropertyObject>
 {